A. K. M. Rahmatullah

-A.K.M.
-Rahmatullah (born 4 December 1950) is a Bangladesh Awami League politician and the incumbent Jatiya Sangsad member representing the Dhaka-11 constituency.
-He also represented Dhaka-5 and Dhaka-10 in the past.
+A. K. M. Rahmatullah (4 December 1950 – 3 June 2026) was a Bangladesh Awami League politician who was a Jatiya Sangsad member, representing the Dhaka-11 constituency.
+He also previously represented Dhaka-5 and Dhaka-10.

-Career
+Life and career

-Rahmatullah was elected to parliament from Dhaka-11 in 2014 as a Bangladesh Awami League candidate.
+Rahmatullah was born on 4 December 1950.
+He was elected to parliament from Dhaka-11 in 2014 as a Bangladesh Awami League candidate.
 On 10 April 2016, he was appointed the president of South Dhaka unit of the party.

 In April 2018, a gunfight between Rahmatullah's supporters and those of Beraid Union Parishad Chairman Jahangir Alam killed one person.

 In January 2023, Rahmatullah disclosed that he had been a follower of Ahl-i Hadith organization of Sunni Muslims.

 On 26 November 2023, Awami League announced the final list of its 298 candidates to contest the 2024 national election which did not include Rahmatullah.

+Rahmatullah died on 3 June 2026, at the age of 75.